umi0410/umi0410.github.io/content/en/blog/computer-science/book-learning-http2/index.md

 ## Impressions

-- I appreciated the book's inclusion the history of HTTP protocols.
+- I appreciated the book's inclusion of the history of HTTP protocols.
-  - What I value most in technical books like this is actually the clusion of historical context.
+  - What I value most in technical books like this is actually the inclusion of historical context.
     While I can learn about the specifications and features of technologies through videos and articles in the internet,
     understanding the history of a technology is something I can only achieve through books.